wing328/petstore-python/docs/UserApi.md

 api_instance = swagger_client.UserApi
-username = username_example # str | The name that needs to be fetched.
+username = "username_example" # str | The name that needs to be fetched.
 Use user1 for testing.

 try:
+}    # Get user by user name
     api_response = api_instance.get_user_by_name(username);
     pprint(api_response)
 except ApiException as e: